Why was Netiquette invented?

 While I would love to take credit for such a wise idea, I am only one of many.
 Over the decades, many have added to, morphed, and updated the original concept of Netiquette.

-Intel was the first to recognize the need for guidelines for this new technology in 1995.
-Coincidentally, the year I opened my business consulting business.
+Intel was the first to recognize the need for guidelines for this new technology in 1995, the year I opened my consulting business.
+And that’s what started me on this path.

-Netiquette and Email Etiquette have been a topic that many have carried the torch for.
+Netiquette and email etiquette have been topics for which many have carried the torch.
 However, forerunners recognized that technology was becoming an essential part of our lives.
 For that reason, they realized how a set of guidelines just made sense.

 Network Etiquette = Netiquette

 In October 1995, an Intel employee took the initiative to put together an RFC document.
 RFC stands for Request For Comment.
-More or less a living document that others can contribute to and help to create.
+It is, more or less, a living document that others can contribute to and help create.
 The RFC on Netiquette, RFC1855, is still online for your review.

 It begins with…

-This document provides a minimum set of guidelines for Network Etiquette (Netiquette) which organizations may take and adapt for their own use.
+This document provides a minimum set of guidelines for Network Etiquette (Netiquette) that organizations may adopt for their own use.
 As such, it is deliberately written in a bulleted format to make adaptation easier and to make any particular item easy (or easier) to find.
 It also functions as a minimum set of guidelines for individuals, both users and administrators…

-After paging down, you’ll see 28 resources that were available at the time that contributed to this document.
-So, in essence, the online community at that time invented Netiquette.
+After paging down, you’ll see 28 available resources that contributed to this document at the time.
+So, in essence, the online community invented Netiquette at that time.
 Not one person is trying to tell you what to do.

 Guidelines are Malleable